viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

 A lady from Ukraine came in.
 She said that she came here because of the war and is currently in college.
-Funnily enough each talk lasted about 15 minutes but there were 40 minutes left in the session- and barely anyone had questions afterwards, which made things drag on slower. we had some time afterwards to finish our blogs.
+Funnily enough each talk lasted about 15 minutes but there were 40 minutes left in the session- and barely anyone had questions afterwards, which made things drag on slower.
+We had some time afterwards to finish our blogs.
 Looking back I should've taken advantage of that time and completed my tuesday blog instead of leaving early because now I have to finish it today.
 I left early and walked home.